Stroll Through A Peaceful White Pine And Hemlock Forest At Cathedral Pines In Connecticut

 What was once Connecticut’s largest growth of white pine and hemlock trees is now an inspiring reminder of how the earth can heal.
 Cathedral Pines, located near Cornwall, was tragically struck by three tornadoes in July of 1989.
 Today, it’s used as a site to study ecological restoration, the practice of renewing damaged ecosystems.
 What remains of this peaceful destination is truly awe-inspiring, especially when you consider just how much destruction it faced.
 Stroll through a peaceful white pine and hemlock forest at Cathedral Pines in Connecticut.

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate

 Have you ever been to this enchanting forest in Connecticut?
 What are your favorite natural wonders in the state?
 Share your thoughts with us in the comments below!
 And if you know another hidden gem we should feature, nominate it through our online form here.

-Elisa is a passionate travel writer with more than four years of experience.
-After graduating with a B.F.A in acting, Elisa switched gears to pursue a M.A in mass communication.
-When she's not writing about all of the amazing places throughout the U.S., she enjoys singing and playing songs on her banjo.
+Elisa is a passionate travel writer with over five years of experience.
+After graduating with a B.F.A in acting from Oklahoma City University, Elisa earned a M.A in mass communication From Texas State University.
+When she's not writing about all of the amazing places throughout the U.S., she can be heard singing with her band.

 Thank you!
 You'll receive your first newsletter soon!